 The opportunity for the visit arose when Assoc.
 Prof. Theodoros Zachariades met with Minister Petrides during the presentation of the Cyprus Recovery and Resilience Plan 2021-2026, earlier in May this year.
 Prof. Zachariades along with Dr Elias Giannakis and other colleagues, have contributed to the development of the National Recovery and Resilient plan.

-Hosting the meeting was CyI President, Prof. George K. Christophides, in the presence of Institute Professor and Advisor to the President of the Republic and Special Envoy on Climate Change, Prof. Costas N. Papanicolas, CyI Associate Provost, Prof. Sturt Manning, CyI Vice President for Operations, Dr Michalis Yiangou, CaSToRC Director, Prof. Constantia Alexandrou, CyI Assistant Vice-President for Institute Affairs, Dr Nicolas Jarraud, CyI Assistant Vice-President of Strategy and Development, Dr Konstantinos Kleovoulou, CyI Associate Professor in Energy Policy, Dr Theodoros Zachariadis, CyI Associate Research Scientist in Water and Natural Resource Management Research and Economics, Dr Elias Giannakis, CyI Head of Innovation and Entrepreneurship, Dr Fabio Montagnino, and CyI Director of Research and Technical Support, Dr Vassilios Tsakalos.
+Hosting the meeting was CyI President, Prof. George K. Christophides, in the presence of Institute Professor and Advisor to the President of the Republic and Special Envoy on Climate Change, Prof. Costas N. Papanicolas, CyI Associate Provost, Prof. Sturt Manning, CyI Vice President for Operations, Dr Michalis Yiangou, CaSToRC Director, Prof. Constantia Alexandrou, CyI Assistant Vice-President for International Relations, Dr Nicolas Jarraud, CyI Assistant Vice-President of Strategy and Development, Dr Konstantinos Kleovoulou, CyI Associate Professor in Energy Policy, Dr Theodoros Zachariadis, CyI Associate Research Scientist in Water and Natural Resource Management Research and Economics, Dr Elias Giannakis, CyI Head of Innovation and Entrepreneurship, Dr Fabio Montagnino, and CyI Director of Research and Technical Support, Dr Vassilios Tsakalos.